What a condition.

-If you’re having a hard time with what you’re trying to say and how to say it, leave it alone for a minute.
+If you’re having a hard time with what you’re trying to say and how to say it, leave.

 Go do something.
 Something that punts the thought of not being able to think right now out of your mind.
 Something that will make you forget about your frustration and put a smile on your face.
 Maybe something you always love to do.
 Or maybe something you’ve never done before.